iden3/circom_old/TUTORIAL.md

 {"a": 3, "b": 11}
 ```

-And now let's calculate the witness:
+Now let's calculate the witness:

 ```sh
 snarkjs calculatewitness